The Bird that Spoke the Truth (New Mexican folktale): Puerto Rico

 Author Rafael Ramírez de Arellano published three variants from Puerto Rico.
 In the first, titled Las Tres Hermanas, three sisters live in a house on the outskirts of town, on the way to the palace.
 One day, the king overhears their conversation: the elder sister wants to marry the king's cook to eat better dishes; the middle one the king's baker to eat the best bread; and the youngest the king himself, for she will bear him two boys with the sun on the front and a girl with the moon on the forehead.
 The elder sisters, jealous of the youngest's luck, take the children and cast them in the sea, and replace them for puppies.
 After their birth, the king imprisons the queen in the dungeons, without food and water, but a servant secretly stashes her some bread and water.
 As for the children, they are saved by a fisherman, who hides the children's astral birthmarks with a kerchief.
 They are insulted by the fisherman's biological children and leave home.
 They meet a kind old woman, who gives them an orange that creates a palace for them.
 An evil witch visits their new palace and convinces them to seek the parrot that speaks and the fountain of the water of life.

 In the second variant, titled El Pájaro que Habla, the king marries a beautiful, but poor woman, to the court's disgust.
 When she gives birth to a boy and a girl, they are cast in the water and replaced for a kitty and a puppy.
 The twins are saved by a fisherman.
 Years later, they leave home and find a hut in the woods.
 The hut belongs to an old lady, who welcomes the twins into her home.
 The old lady tells them about the Bird that Talks, which can reveal the truth to them, but is located in a castle's garden with several other birds, to confound whoever seeks it.

 In the third variant, Las Tres Hermanas y el Rey, a king rides in his carriage with two footsmen and his son, the prince, when heavy rain starts to pour.
 They seek shelter in the house of three orphaned sisters.
-The king overhears their gossip: the elder wants to amrry the king's cook, the middle one the king's charcoal-burner, and the youngest the prince himself, for she will bear him two sons with the sun on the front, and a girl with the moon on the forehead.
+The king overhears their gossip: the elder wants to marry the king's cook, the middle one the king's charcoal-burner, and the youngest the prince himself, for she will bear him two sons with the sun on the front, and a girl with the moon on the forehead.
 The next day, the king takes his cook, the charcoal-burner and his son to the house of the sisters to fulfill their marriage wishes.
 The youngest sister becomes the prince's wife and gives birth to a boy, a girl, and a boy, who are taken from her by the jealous elder sisters and cast in the water.